meilisearch/documentation/guides/main_concepts/indexes.md

 ## Index Creation

-An Index is created the first time documents are added to it or manually using the [create index endpoint](/references/indexes.md#create-an-index).
+An index is created the first time documents are added to it or manually using the [create index endpoint](/references/indexes.md#create-an-index).

 #### Example

-In a new MeiliSearch instance without any index, let's add documents using the [add or replace documents endpoint](/references/documents.md#add-or-replace-documents).
+Working on a fresh MeiliSearch instance with no indexes, let's add documents using the [add or replace documents endpoint](/references/documents.md#add-or-replace-documents).
-We provide `movie` as our index.
-Because that index was not previously created, using the following code will:
+We provide `movie` as our index name.
+Because there's currently no index of that name in our MeiliSearch instance, using the following code will:

 1. Create the `movie` index.
 2. Add the documents to it.